qiaoshouzi/mcdr-seen-refreshed/README.md

 This plugin has trouble identifying the offfline message for carpet bot correctly sometimes in the latest carpet version (maybe later than 1.4.30?).

-But I'm too lazy to fix even if I've got how to fix this...(sad >3
+But I'm too lazy to fix althought I've got how to fix this...(sad >3

 ## Requirement